-Participation: 20%
+Participation: 25%

-2 5-7 page papers: 30% total
+2 5-7 page papers: 35% total

-Final Exam 25%
+Final Exam 20%

-13-15 page research paper: 25%
+13-15 page research paper: 20%

-Academic Honesty Policy
+Academic Honesty Policy and Flexibility during the Pandemic

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester's Academic Honesty Policy.
 More information is available at: www.rochester.edu/college/honesty.